- Place where the work was made

 - Not on display

 - © Lilly Kelly Napangardi.
 Licensed by Aboriginal Artists Agency Ltd

 Works in the collection

-Born at Haasts Bluff in 1948, Lilly has country in the Haasts Bluff area.
+Born at Ikuntji/Haasts Bluff in 1948, Lilly has Country in the Ikuntji area.
 She is also associated with the Women's Dreaming at Kunajarrayi.
-She came to the newly established settlement at Papunya in the early 1960s as a young girl and remained in the settlement for many years before moving to Mount Leibig, where she now resides with her husband, Norman Kelly, also a painter.
+She came to the newly established settlement at Papunya in the early 1960s as a young girl and remained in the settlement for many years before moving to Watiyawanu/Mount Leibig, where she now resides with her husband, Norman Kelly, also a painter.
 They have three children and five grandchildren.
 A Luritja speaker, she painted for Papunya Tula Artists since the mid- 1980s and her work is included in the Araluen Trust's collection of western desert paintings.
 In 1986 she won the Northern Territory Art Award.

 © Australian Art Department, Art Gallery of New South Wales, 2003

 Lilly Kelly Napangardi: recent works from Mt.
 Liebig, Neil Murphy Australian Indigenous Art, Darlinghurst, Nov 2002–15 Jan 2003